Links

 Number - (EG Number, Currency) - Determined by the numerical amount entered in the field

-Array (EG Data Grid, Edit Grid) - Determined by the number of arrays added to the component
+Array (EG Data Grid, Edit Grid) - Determined by the number of arrays or rows added to the grid

 Often referred to as Regex, this setting allows you to apply a pattern (or filter) that details a set of strings that must match the pattern.
 With a Regex Pattern set, the string must match the pattern before the form can be submitted.